 Years of abuse had conditioned my body to believe I would not listen to what she wanted and what she needed, because, well, I hadn’t.
 But I took those first few steps, and slowly but surely my body began to respond.
 She now tells me what she needs, calmly, but firmly.

-The point is your ferociously feminine body is wise.
+The point is your body is wise.
 Wiser than your ego telling you that you won’t be happy until you’re some ideal size that has no basis in actual health or fitness measures.
 And wiser than the assholes who arbitrarily decided for you what that size is.

 You need to start via the radical act of loving yourself, because you live in a society that tells you not to.
-The best form of protest is to stop buying into the idea that you are less than and celebrate your body, whatever her shape or current level of fitness.
+The best form of protest is to stop buying into the idea that you are less than and celebrate your body, whatever your shape or current level of fitness.

 I still struggle at times with self-doubt, but I’m better able to step back and recognize these doubts for what they are: Fear that I am not enough.